Directed Lov\'asz Local Lemma and Shearer's Lemma: -Dependency and a weak version of first result

-\begin{definition} Let $E_i, E_j$ be events, $i,j \in \{1,...,m\}$.
-We say that $E_j$ is VDL on $E_i$ if: \begin{enumerate} \item there exists an assignment $\alpha$ under which $E_i$ and $\E_j$ occur and \item there exists an assignment $\beta$ that differs from $\alpha$ only in the values of variables in sc($E_i$), under which $E_j$ occurs. \end{enumerate} \end{definition} Intuitively, $E_j$ is VDL on $E_i$ if the effort to undo the undesirable $E_i$ results in $E_j$ occurring, although it did not before.
+\begin{definition} Given events $E_i, E_j$, we say that $E_i$ is \emph{$d$-dependent} on $E_j$ if: \begin{enumerate} \item there exists an assignment $\alpha$ to the random variables under which $E_j$ occurs and $E_i$ does not, and \item the values of the variables in sc($E_j$), the scope of $E_j$, can be changed so that $E_i$ occurs and $E_j$ ceases occurring. \end{enumerate} \end{definition} Intuitively, $E_i$ is $d$-dependent on $E_j$ if it is possible that some \emph{successful} attempt to avoid the occurrence of $E_j$ may end up with $E_i$ occurring, although initially it did not.